fahedm/GoLang/README.md

 - Go is sensitive to white spaces, i.e. line feeds, tabs, etc.
 - builtin package in always available.

+### Variables

+- Each variables must assigned type, and once assigned it can't be changed.
+- 1. var keyword is used to create a variable. (var variableName type = value).
+- 2. := signe is also used, in this we don't have to define type, compiler decides the type of the variable, based on the value. (variablename := value)
+- It is not possible to declare a variable using :=, without assigning a value to it.
+- var can be used inside and outside of functions.
+With var, Declaration and assignment can be done separately.
+- := can only be used inside functions. with :=, declaration and assignment must be done in the same line.

+### Multiple Variables and rules

+- with GO, you can define multiple variables in one line.
+- if you use any type, it is only possible to declare that type of variables.
+- If type is not defined, then we can have different tyeps of variable, we just have to use :=.
+- Naming rules, are same as any other programming language.
+- Only starts with char or underscore, can't be a keyword, case-sensitive.
+- We can use camelCase, PascalCase, snake_case etc.
+- Constant variable can be created using "const" keyword. it will be unchangeable and read-only.
+- Constant names are usually written in uppercase letters for easy identification and differentiation from variables.
+These can be declared both inside and outside of a function.
+- you can declare constant with type or without type.
+- Multiple constants can be grouped together into a block for readability.

 ### In Basic Hello World Program

 - package: each program should be a part of a package. we need to define to which package current program belongs to.